Nice to meet you.

 What is casual language modeling?

 Casual language modeling is an AI technique that predicts the token that follows sequential transduction.
 It attends to the left side of tokens that are unmasked during linear classification.
-This technique is mainly used in natural language generation or language translation.
+This technique is mainly used in natural language generation or natural language processing.

 .